MarufHassan/TicTacToeAI/README.md

 # Tic-Tac-Toe

 A Console OOP based Tic Tac Toe game with Artificial Intelligence that never loses.
 Here, I use Minimax Algorithm to determine the best move for the AI player so that it never loses, either it win or there will be a tie.

-For a complete discussion about minimax algorithm please take a look at <a href="http://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-3-tic-tac-toe-ai-finding-optimal-move/">here</a>
+For a complete discussion about minimax algorithm please take a look at--

+<a href="http://neverstopbuilding.com/minimax">Tic Tac Toe: Understanding The Minimax Algorithm</a>

+<a href="http://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-3-tic-tac-toe-ai-finding-optimal-move/">Minimax Algorithm in Game Theory | Set 3 (Tic-Tac-Toe AI – Finding optimal move)</a>

+For a better understanding about the OO design of Tic-Tac-Toe

+<a href="http://www.ntu.edu.sg/home/ehchua/programming/java/JavaGame_TicTacToe.html">Case Study on Tic-Tac-Toe</a>

 ## Instructions